astral-sh/uv/docs/guides/scripts.md

 ## Running a script without dependencies

-If a script has no dependencies, it can be executed with `uv run`:
+If your script has no dependencies, you can execute it with `uv run`:

 ```python
 print("Hello world")